Breast Implant Revision

 Breast revision surgery may be considered either elective or reconstructive.
 If considered a reconstructive surgery, it may be covered by some health insurance plans.
 This largely depends on the reason for the original breast procedure; for instance, breast revision after breast reconstruction may be more likely to receive coverage than breast revision after breast augmentation.
 The full cost of your procedure will typically include the surgeon’s fee, hospital or surgical facility costs, cost of anesthesia, cost of implants, medication prescriptions, post-surgery garments, and associated medical tests.
 Cohn Plastic Surgery offers patient financing plans, so be sure to ask for more information if you are interested.

 Breast revision is a personal decision and is not without risk.
-Our doctors will fully review these risks with you before your procedure.
+Dr. Cohn will fully review these risks with you before your procedure.
 Examples include infections, bleeding, changes in nipple sensation, reactions to the anesthesia, and implant complications.
 Despite the potential risks and complications, there is no known health risk to the breasts following placement of breast implants.
 Most patients have no complications and are pleased with their results.

 Results from breast revision are typically long lasting.
 Implants are expected to last long term and can continue to enhance the breasts for many years.